liorKatzz/word_to_number/README.md

 How to use it:

-* Write the number if you want in the right order
+* Write the number you want in the right order
 * Names that describe values that are less than one, like half or quarter are not supported yet. zero point five for example, is supported

 EXAMPLE: